Updated: December 28th, 2025

-“Every day, I want to do those things I set out to do,” she said, “I never forget about them, and I’m not lazy.
-But I just feel too tired.”
+“Every day, I wanted to do those things I set out to do,” she said, “I never forgot about them, and I’m not lazy.
+But I was just so exhausted – I could never seem to get started.”

-If you’ve been struggling with adrenal fatigue, or you can relate in any way to Becca’s story, I want to help you make and meet the same resolution.
-Today, I’ll share some of my top strategies for stopping adrenal dysfunction in its tracks, and getting back to you.
+If you can relate in any way to Becca’s story, I want to help you make and meet the same resolution.
+Today, I’ll share some of my top strategies for stopping adrenal dysfunction in its tracks, and helping you get back to the you you want to be!

 Is your stress response faulty?

 A lot of women struggle to understand whether or not they “have” adrenal fatigue.
-This completely makes sense.
-First of all, the information available online is either overwhelming or absent, confusing, and often contradictory.
-Second of all, there’s no conclusive adrenal fatigue test that you can run.
+This makes complete sense, since much of the conventional medical community still doesn’t even believe it’s real. completely makes sense.
+There’s a lot of overwhelming, confusing, and often contradictory information about what adrenal fatigue is online.
+And even worse, there’s no conclusive adrenal fatigue test that you can run.

 From what I’ve seen throughout all of my years in practice, most women experience some degree of adrenal fatigue throughout their lives.
 And I’m less concerned with whether we want to call this adrenal fatigue, adrenal dysfunction, HPA axis dysfunction, or something else– the point is, collectively, our stress responses are suffering.

 This may be unsurprising to many of my readers (and to most people who are paying attention to our modern world!).
-Between personal and emotional stress, watching the news, the pandemic, our busy jobs, our busy lives, rising costs of pretty much everything… it’s no wonder we’re exhausted.
+Between personal and emotional stress, watching the news, the lingering effects of a global pandemic, the political climate we’re living in, our busy jobs, our busy lives, rising costs of pretty much everything… it’s no wonder we’re exhausted.

 The good news is that there is a way to heal your stress response and your overall health.
 And it all starts with recognizing that something is off.